rubenjh2/AE352-Team-10-Final-Project-Code/README.md

-Both the .ipynb and the .py file must be in the same folder for the simulation to run.
+All files/folders must be in the same folder for the simulation to run.